C4 Logo Return to main site

 Find out more:

-of women with up to date screening (by the end of 2021)
+Percentage of eligible women up to date with screening as at the end of each calendar year (2018-2023), by remoteness area

-Percentage of eligible women up to date with screening*, as at the end of each calendar year, 2018-2021
+Percentage of eligible women up to date with screening as at the end of each calendar year (2018-2023), by socioeconomic status

-Percentage of eligible women up to date with screening* as at the end of each calendar year, 2018-2021, by age
+Percentage of eligible women up to date with screening as at the end of each calendar year (2018-2023), by age group (years)